Auckland

 Level 1 Geography provides learners with an introduction to this subject, showcasing the exciting world around them.
 We study the dynamic interactions between the natural and cultural environment.
 Learners will be introduced to geographic concepts, research skills and hands-on, real-world focused case studies.

-Topics studied include impacts of tourism in the Maldives, researching and exploring how people engage in local spaces, climate change causes and impacts, introduction to modern day piracy, population studies, mountain environments and a study of Uluru.
+Topics studied include impacts of tourism in the Maldives, researching and exploring how people engage in local spaces, climate change causes and impacts, introduction to modern day piracy, natural processes including coastal, fluvial, volcanic, and glacial.

 Level 1 Health equips students with the foundation skills and knowledge to begin their pathway in Health Education.
 Health is an ever-growing industry with more opportunities opening up to students who choose this pathway.
 At level 1 students will learn about practical life skills and relevant Health issues.